LightForm-group/UoM-CSF-matflow/workflows/README.md

 3. `matflow go /mnt/eps01-rds/jf01-home01/shared/matflow/workflows/DefDAP/RVE_extrusion.yml`

 > Note that in general we should not run computationally- or storage-expensive simulations in our home areas (`~/.`).

+If you wish to play around with a profile file, copy it from the shared area into your own directory.